apache/celeborn/docs/developers/workerexclusion.md

 [Revive](../../developers/faulttolerant#handle-pushdata-failure) for `LifecycleManager` to also exclude the `Worker`s, see the section below.

 Such strategy is aggressive, meaning false negative may happen.
-To rectify, `ShuffleClient` removes from the excluded list whenever an event happens that indicates that `Worker` is available, for example:
+To rectify, `ShuffleClient` removes `Worker`s from the excluded list whenever an event happens that indicates some `Worker` is available, for example:

 - When the `Worker` is allocated slots in register shuffle
 - When `LifecycleManager` says the `Worker` is available in response of Revive

-Currently, blacklist in `ShuffleClient` is optional, users can configure using the following configs:
+Currently, exclusion list in `ShuffleClient` is optional, users can configure using the following configs:

 `celeborn.client.push/fetch.excludeWorkerOnFailure.enabled`

-## LifecycleManager Blacklist
+## LifecycleManager Side Exclusion
-The accuracy and delay in `LifecycleManager`'s blacklist stands between `Master` and `Worker`. `LifecyleManager` excludes a `Worker` in the following scenarios:
+The accuracy and delay in `LifecycleManager`'s exclusion list stands between `Master` and `Worker`. `LifecyleManager` excludes a `Worker` in the following scenarios:

 - Receives Revive request and the cause is critical